Genes - not the kind you wear!

 We are not ready to 'design' people, but scientists have 'cloned', or made an exact copy of sheep and other animals.

-Isn't it amazing that each of the billion cells in your body knows how to make an entire person?
-Isn't it amazing that one tiny gene, too small to see without a very special microscope, can be responsible for me being able to wiggle my nose, just like my mum can?
+Isn't it amazing that each of the billion cells in your body contains the genes that can make an entire person?
+Isn't it amazing that one tiny gene, too small to see without a very special microscope, can be responsible for me being able to wiggle my nose, just like my mum can when lots of people can't do it?

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.